5 Signs You Have A Controlling Boyfriend & What to Do About The Controlling Behavior

 These signs of a controlling romantic relationship can be scary, but if you feel like your partner is already trying to manage all of your affairs, it may be time to walk away from the partnership before it is too late.

-A controlling person is someone who exerts dominance over another individual in an unhealthy and self-serving manner.
+A controlling husband, wife or partner is someone who exerts dominance over another individual in an unhealthy and self-serving manner.
 The dominance of controlling people is toxic, and it is for their own gain.
 Be assured that controlling people don’t just “want what’s best for you,” no matter what they say.
 Controlling people want to feel a sense of power.
 Controlling people might try isolating you from friends and family or deciding who out of your family and friends you can talk to, try to change or micromanage the way you look or dress, and keep constant supervision over what you’re doing and who you’re talking to.
 Controlling people might try to manipulate you into believing that they’re always right (with regard to their control).
 For example, if your partner is controlling, they might say that they’re only telling you to act, behave, or make a choice according to what they think because they, “know what’s best for you.”
 Controlling people might even use gaslighting as a tactic, making you feel as though you’re crazy.
 Additionally, a controlling boyfriend or partner might make them feel like you owe them something or make you feel guilty in order to get what they want.
 Especially if your partner is controlling and you’re in a long term relationship, this can have negative mental health implications over time.
 If your partner is exhibiting a smaller sign of controlling behavior that may be unintentional, have a conversation about it.
 For example, if your boyfriend needs to check your phone constantly, talk to your boyfriend.
 If he understands, apologizes, and stops, or agrees to go to couples therapy and this was the only present sign of controlling behavior in your relationship, it is likely something you can work through.
 However, if your boyfriend won’t stop, it is time to leave.

 Simply put, a toxic relationship is one that isn’t good for you.
 Controlling partners are one thing that can make a relationship toxic, as can volatile arguments, an unhealthy sense of competition, lack of support, undermining, or partners that seem to be dedicated to making you feel bad about yourself - even if it isn’t always overt.
 Note that abusive and toxic aren’t the same thing.
 A toxic relationship might include quarrels and less than healthy patterns, but abuse is beyond that.
 A toxic relationship won’t always be abusive, but an abusive relationship is always deeply toxic.
 If emotional abuse, physical abuse, or sexual abuse are present, it is time to go.
 Abuse is about power and control.
 If your partner is controlling, it is a giant red flag that you shouldn’t ignore.
 Again, when it comes to controlling people and controlling partners, get out before it gets worse.
 Abuse and control may worsen over time, and you want to leave now.